-Pursuant to discussions which commenced during the first quarter of 2018, on April 13, 2018, Anaconda Mining Inc. ("Anaconda") made a formal unsolicited offer to the Company and its shareholders, to acquire all of the issued and outstanding shares of the Company.
+On April 13, 2018, Anaconda Mining Inc. ("Anaconda") made a formal unsolicited offer to the Company and its shareholders to acquire all of the issued and outstanding shares of the Company.
 The offer contemplated the exchange of one common share of the Company for consideration of 0.39 of a common share in Anaconda.
-The Company engaged legal counsel, financial advisors and strategic advisors to evaluate Anaconda's offer and incurred expenditures of \$564,928 as of September 30, 2018, relating to this offer.
+The Company engaged legal counsel, financial advisors and strategic advisors to evaluate Anaconda's offer and incurred expenditures of \$619,758 during fiscal 2018, relating to this offer.
 On July 12, 2018, Anaconda withdrew their offer.